Several boats are docked in a calm harbor with hills in the background under a cloudy sky.

 Skellig Michael and the Skellig Experience Centre

-Portmagee is the launch point for trips to Skellig Michael, a UNESCO World Heritage Site famous for its 6th‑century monastic settlement and its starring role in Star Wars: The Force Awakens and The Last Jedi.
-Boat operators such as Skellig Michael Cruises run three daily landings (approximately 2.5 hours each) from May to September, weather permitting.
-For those who prefer a less strenuous view, the Skellig Experience Centre – a five‑minute walk over the bridge – offers a short film, replica beehive huts and underwater life displays.
+Portmagee is the essential launch point for trips to Skellig Michael, a UNESCO World Heritage Site famous for its 6th-century monastic settlement and its cinematic fame.
+Boat operators run seasonal landings from May to September, weather permitting, offering visitors a chance to hike the ancient stone staircases and explore the beehive huts.
+For those who prefer a less strenuous introduction, the Skellig Experience Centre – a short walk over the bridge – offers an immersive film, replica structures, and displays on the underwater life that thrives around the islands.

 Kerry Cliffs

-Just 1.5 km north of the village, the Kerry Cliffs rise 305 m above the Atlantic, offering panoramic vistas of the Skellig Islands, Little Skellig and Puffin Island.
-The site is open year‑round (closed only in poor weather) and charges a modest €5 entry fee.
-A well‑maintained viewing platform and a short, steep climb provide spectacular photo opportunities, especially during the golden hour.
+Just 1.5 km north of the village, the Kerry Cliffs rise 305 m above the Atlantic, offering sweeping vistas of the Skellig Islands, Little Skellig, and Puffin Island.
+The site is open year-round (closed only in severe weather) and charges a modest €5 entry fee.
+A well-maintained viewing platform provides safe access, while a short, steeper path leads to the edge for dramatic photo opportunities, particularly during the golden hour.

 Skellig Ring Drive

-The Skellig Ring (32 km) loops from Portmagee through St Finian’s Bay, Ballinskelligs and back to the N70.
-Along the way you’ll encounter the Coomanaspig Pass – one of Ireland’s highest drivable points – and the Coom Wedge Tomb, a Neolithic burial chamber known locally as Diarmuid and Gráinne’s Bed.
+The Skellig Ring (32 km) loops from Portmagee through St Finian’s Bay, Ballinskelligs, and back to the N70.
+Along the way, you’ll encounter the Coomanaspig Pass – one of Ireland’s highest drivable points – and the Coom Wedge Tomb, a Neolithic burial chamber known locally as Diarmuid and Gráinne’s Bed.
+The drive is a favourite for cyclists and motorists alike, offering constant changes in elevation and coastal exposure.

 Valentia Island

 Cross the Maurice O’Neill Bridge to explore Valentia Island.
-Highlights include the Telegraph Field, where the first trans‑Atlantic cable was landed in 1858, the Bray Head Loop Walk with its signal tower, and Geokaun Mountain with its Fogher Cliffs.
-The island also hosts the Portmagee Whiskey Experience, a forthcoming visitor centre that will showcase the village’s maritime spirit.
+Highlights include the Telegraph Field, where the first trans-Atlantic cable was landed in 1858, and the coastal paths that wind past signal towers and rugged headlands.
+For hikers, Geokaun Mountain offers the highest point on the island, with trails that lead out to the Fogher Cliffs for uninterrupted ocean views.
+The island also hosts the Portmagee Whiskey Experience, a visitor centre celebrating the area’s maritime and distilling heritage.

 Pubs, Restaurants and Local Flavour

-- Fisherman’s Bar – praised for generous seafood platters and friendly service.
+• Fisherman’s Bar – known for generous seafood platters and a relaxed atmosphere.

-- K’s Golden Grill – a seasonal fish‑and‑chips trailer on the harbour.
+• K’s Golden Grill – a seasonal fish-and-chips trailer on the harbour, perfect for a quick, salty snack.

 Accommodation

-- The Moorings Guesthouse & Seafood Restaurant – six rooms above a popular pub, with sea‑views and a historic Star Wars connection.
+• The Moorings Guesthouse & Seafront Restaurant – rooms above a popular pub, with direct harbour views and a historic connection to film crews.

-- The Ferry Boat – family‑run B&B in the village centre.
+• The Ferry Boat – a family-run B&B in the village centre, within walking distance of the pier.

-- Portmagee Seaside Cottages – self‑catering cottages with private moorings for small boats.
+• Portmagee Seaside Cottages – self-catering options with private moorings for small boats.

-- John Morgan’s House – beachfront B&B a short walk from the harbour.
+• John Morgan’s House – a beachfront B&B a short stroll from the harbour.

 Events & Festivals

-- Old Year Celebration – a unique New Year procession dating back to 1727, featuring traditional music, lanterns and a symbolic “passing of the year”.
+• Old Year Celebration – a unique New Year procession featuring traditional music, lanterns, and a symbolic passing of the year.

-- Summer Music Sessions – many local pubs host informal sessions throughout June to August, giving visitors a chance to enjoy live traditional music.
+• Summer Music Sessions – local pubs host informal traditional sessions throughout June to August, providing an authentic taste of Kerry’s musical heritage.

 Wildlife & Birdwatching

 The cliffs and surrounding waters are a haven for seabirds.
-Puffins nest on the nearby Puffin Island, while the Skellig Islands host colonies of guillemots, razorbills and kittiwakes.
-Dolphin‑watching tours depart from the harbour during the summer months, offering chances to spot common dolphins and occasional whales.
+Puffins nest on the nearby Puffin Island, while the Skellig Islands host large colonies of guillemots, razorbills, and kittiwakes.
+Dolphin-watching tours depart from the harbour during the summer months, offering chances to spot common dolphins and occasional whales.
+The area is also part of a recognised Dark Sky Reserve, making winter nights ideal for stargazing away from light pollution.

 Practical Information